k2view-academy/K2View-Academy/articles/19_Broadway/19_broadway_flow_stages.md

 [Click for more information about Broadway data types](05_data_types.md).

 The **else** condition can be set only on a Stage on the same level and is only executed if all conditions are false.
-Stages which don't have a Stage condition or marked as **else** are always executed and have no impact on the **else** Stage.
+Stages without a Stage condition or marked as **else** are always executed and have no impact on the **else** Stage.

 The Stage's conditions impact all subsequent Stages in the same branch.
 Thus:
 -  If a Stage condition is false, the execution of its branch stops.